MayouKurayami/KK_HSceneOptions/README.md

 ## Notes and Limitations
 - Fully supports the official VR

 - Unknown compatibility with kPlug

+- The various keyboard shortcuts from this plugin can be used with a voice to keystroke software to allow hands free operation, which is especially useful in VR.

 ## Legal